 With 50% of content marketers saying their biggest problem is creating content consistently, marketing teams should leverage the content production that is already happening in their organisation.

-Here are 5 ways marketing teams can engage with technical content production teams to ensure they have consistent, high-quality content.
+Here are 5 ways marketing teams can engage with technical writing production teams to ensure they have consistent, high-quality content.